 Oregon Art Beat is OPB's Emmy Award-winning local arts series, now in its 17th season.
 Art Beat profiles artists, musicians and artisans from around Oregon and the Northwest.
-Join us this week on Oregon Art Beat.
-We are taking a close look at the art scene in Eugene, Oregon!
-You can also view the individual stories right here!
+Tune in Thursdays at 8 p.m.

 We sometimes call ourselves the radio show that listens.
 Or the show that's talking about what the Northwest is talking about.
 Or maybe: the radio show with a Northwest heart, a global head and internet fingers.
 The fuller answer is that we're a daily show about politics and global issues, music and sports, books and the environment — anything and everything that can sustain an hour of live, unscripted conversation.
 And, crucially, we're a web site that feeds into — and off of — that radio conversation.